 This well-known and well-regarded competition tests skills in areas such as algorithmic programming problems that can be solved using various programming languages.
 Students compete in three online contests, plus a national "US Open" competition.
 From these results, the top 24 or so scorers are invited to a training camp in the early summer, hosted at Clemson University.
 At the end of the camp, the top four participants are invited to attend the International Olympiad in Informatics (IOI).

 Eligibility requirements: Must be a middle school or high school student in the US

 Prizes: Top four participants go on to compete at IOI (see above).

 RoboRAVE is a computer science competition for students interested in both programming and robotics.
-Teams of 2-4 players (plus a coach) design, build, and program a robot capable of completing different tasks such as extinguishing candles, placing flags atop a steep incline, and traversing an elevated maze.
+Teams of two to four players (plus a coach) design, build, and program a robot capable of completing different tasks such as extinguishing candles, placing flags atop a steep incline, and traversing an elevated maze.
 RoboRAVE prides itself on being an open competition , and teams can compete from anywhere while using any kind of robot (that they built) and any type of programming software.
 It's a great option for students who are interested in robotics but don't yet have a ton of skills in the area, as they emphasize building computer science and robotics programming skills.

 Eligibility requirements: High school division is for students 14-18 years old, although there are other age group divisions available as well.Prizes: No cash awards

 The Technovation Challenge is designed to get more girls interested in coding and computer science.
 Girls work in teams of 1-5 and with volunteer mentors to use technology to design an app that helps solve real world problems such as climate change, bullying, and hunger.
 Both novices and girls with strong backgrounds in computer science can participate, as the competition is designed to help girls build their tech skills.